sodafoundation/architecture-analysis/specs/daito/Multi_cloud_yig_integration.md

     * Post object

 ### Goals
-This document will propose the feature enhancement to OpenSDS multi-cloud (Gelato) and integrating YIG to achieve this.
+This document will propose the feature enhancement to OpenSDS multi-cloud (Gelato).
 The new set of features are:

     * Encryption of Data at rest
     * Bucket Location